LSU football leads Central Michigan after one quarter of play

 Trending News

+The Tiger offense has struggled to start the season averaging just over 30 points a game but failing to find any consistent play in their first two match-ups of the season.

-The Chippewas are also looking to find their footing as they were beat by Missouri in their first game of the season losing 34-24, but Central Michigan is coming off a week two win over Robert Morris where they won 45-0.
+The Chippewas are also looking to find their footing as they were beaten by Missouri in their first game of the season, losing 34-24, but Central Michigan is coming off a week-two win over Robert Morris, where they won 45-0.

-Central Michigan is averaging 238 yards per game rushing the ball with a big performance from tailback Lew Nichols who has 214 yards on the season with only two touchdowns.
+Central Michigan averages 238 yards per game rushing the ball with a big performance from tailback Lew Nichols, who has 214 yards this season with only two touchdowns.

-LSU's rush defense has not been great so far this season as they were beat up by the UCLA ground attack and are allowing an average of 130 yards per game.
+LSU's rush defense has not been great so far.
+This season they were beaten up by the UCLA ground attack and allow an average of 130 yards per game.

-Despite the defensive challenge, LSU will face a larger issue if their offense continues to struggle to find any consistent momentum in both their rushing attack and passing game.
+Despite the defensive challenge, LSU will face a larger issue if the offense continues to struggle to find consistent momentum through both their rushing attack and passing game.

-Kickoff is set for 630pm and the game is televised on the SEC Network.
+The kickoff is set for 6:30 p.m. and the game is televised on the SEC Network.

 More News